michaelmesfn/CRUD-React-App/README.md

 <<<<<<< HEAD

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Starting Instructions

+npm start
+Extra dependecies: react-router-dom, react-notifications-component TalentBait logo on top of every view serves as a link to the home-view

 ## Available Scripts